Palamas vs. Barlaam

 (Card.
 Jean Daniélou, Interview, 1972)

 We have lived to the see tragic aftermath of this hijacking.
 But we did not see it in the Eastern Church.
-And this is in no small part due to the hero we honor today, St. Gregory Palamas.
-For the past eight hundred years, Orthodox Christians have been free of the monster of Thomism.
+And this in no small part was due to the hero we honor today, St. Gregory Palamas.
+For the past eight hundred years, Orthodox Christians have been free of the monster of Thomistic metaphysics.
 They have prayed with the good hope of experiencing God's energies directly.
 And they have fared forward in their journey of theosis knowing that they too in the end might be bathed in the light which certain Apostles saw on the summit of the Mount of Transfiguration.

 In the Name of the Father and of the Son and of the Holy Spirit.